 You can employ it to create geometric 2D shapes, circuit boards, mathematical figures, and more.
 Its plugin support is a huge advantage giving you the ability to add advanced 2D tools just by installing third-party software.

 For anyone on the lookout for free drafting software for beginners, LibreCAD is one of the top programs out there.

 Another cross-platform tool on our list is OpenSCAD, a brilliantly designed script-only based modeler that uses its own description language.
 Unlike most other drawing software for creating 3D models, this one does not focus on the artistic aspects of 3D modeling but instead on the CAD aspects, giving you a unique user experience.

 It’s meant for you if your project involves creating 3D models of machine parts.
 It’s not an interactive modeler, but rather a 3D compiler of sorts that reads a script file describing the object and renders the 3D model from this script file.

 This way, the designer gets full control over the modeling process, enabling them to easily change any step or make designs that are defined by configurable parameters.

-This free CAD software lets you design with two main modeling techniques.
+This Windows tool lets you design with two main modeling techniques.
 One is constructive solid geometry (CSG) and the other, extrusion of 2D design outlines.
-Just like most other programs on this list, it even lets you import Autocad DXF files to your project.
+Just like most other programs on this list, it even lets you import DXF files to your project.

 Available for Windows, Linux, and Mac, OpenSCAD bears a pretty intuitive interface as well.
 Most noteworthy is its wheel hub that is generated so you can parametrize for various widths and diameters, and then assemble a larger object, for example, a cart.